Jonah 4- Bad Attitudes

 Again, we don’t know for sure what kind of worm this was, though the leading opinion is a Scarlet Worm.
 These worms are where scarlet dye was derived from.

-8 And it came to pass, when the sun did arise, that God prepared a vehement east wind; and the sun beat upon the head of Jonah, that he fainted, and wished in himself to die, and said, “It is better for me to die than to live.”
+8 And it happened, when the sun rose, that God sent a powerful east wind; and the sun beat down on the head of Jonah, so that he fainted, and wished in himself to die, and said, “It is better for me to die than to live.”

-9 And God said to Jonah, “Doest thou well to be angry for the gourd?”
-And he said, “I do well to be angry, even unto death.”
+9 And God said to Jonah, “Are you doing right to be angry because of the gourd?”
+And he said, “I do have the right to be angry, even unto death.”

-10 Then said the LORD, “Thou hast had pity on the gourd, for the which thou hast not labored, neither madest it grow; which came up in a night, and perished in a night:
+10 Then said the I AM, “You have had pity on the gourd, which you didn't even plant or take care of, which came up in a single night, and perished in a night:

-11 “And should not I spare Nineveh, that great city, wherein are more than six-score thousand persons that cannot discern between their right hand and their left hand; and also much cattle?”
+11 “And shouldn't I spare Nineveh, that great city, where there are more than 120,000 people who can't even tell their right hand from their left hand; and also much cattle?”

-This may be referring to children too young to know right from wrong or it may be referring to men who have never been taught right from wrong.
-Either way, more than 120,000 persons is only a fraction of the population.
+This may be referring to children too young to know their right from their left, or it may be referring to adults who have never been taught right from wrong.
+Either way, more than 120,000 people is only a fraction of the population.
 God thinks Jonah should be way more concerned with the humans in the city than with a dumb plant.

 Unfortunately, this is where the Bible leaves us.
 We don’t know if Jonah repented for his bigotry or if he sat there until he died, though Jewish legend says he went back to Israel.